highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 ## Overview
 This tutorial details how to create a slot machine game that pays out HFC in High Fidelity.

->>>>> **Experimental API Notice** The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following: **1** Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time *until Beta Release 81*. **2** JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice *until Beta Release 81*. **3** Upon release of Beta 81, changes to the High Fidelity Commerce APIs will be subject to the standard API deprecation process.
+>>>> Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following:
+* Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time *until Beta Release 81*.
+* JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice *until Beta Release 81*.
+* Upon release of Beta 81, changes to the High Fidelity Commerce APIs will be subject to the standard API deprecation process.

 ### Requirements and Glossary
 To create this content, you'll need: